hombreperro45/docs/docs/compilation/wii.md

 ### Building RetroArch separately

 First, you need to compile 'Salamander'.
-To compile Salamander (for PlayStation3) run:
+To compile Salamander (for Wii) run:

     make -f Makefile.wii.salamander

-Second, to compile RetroArch (for PlayStation3) run:
+Second, to compile RetroArch (for Wii) run:

     make -f Makefile.griffin platform=wii

 !!!
 Note
-    RetroArch on PlayStation Wii is statically linked.
+    RetroArch on Wii is statically linked.
 With statically linked RetroArch, each executable is a separate libretro core instead of the core being separately loaded from a single executable.
 A pre-existing libretro library needs to be present in the root directory in order to link RetroArch Wii.
 This file needs to be called 'libretro_wii.a'.

 After a few seconds/minutes you should be able to find a retroarch_wii.elf and retroarch_wii.dol file under that directory.